Mohammad-Khiabani/Get-hub/README.md

 - 🧹 Auto‑clears the terminal for a smooth UX
 - 💾 Downloads directly into the `/downloads` folder inside your project root

+### 🆕 Version 2.0
+- 🔍 Allow entering any GitHub username to browse and download their repositories
+- 📁 Automatically saves each repository inside a folder named after its GitHub account
 ---

 ## 💡 About This Project